-The purpose of BioShield is to provide widespread protection against the novel coronavirus SARS-CoV-2 (COVID-19), enabling the world to re-open and stop the damage to the global economy.
+The purpose of Global BioShield is to provide widespread protection against the novel coronavirus SARS-CoV-2 (COVID-19), enabling the world to re-open and stop the damage to the global economy.
 It will create a platform for tackling future pandemics.

 The coronavirus SARS-CoV-2 (COVID-19) is now a worldwide pandemic, overwhelming health care systems globally and creating profound economic and human distress and damage.
 In addition, risks of food insecurity in developing economies are growing rapidly.
-Meaningful interventions are urgently required to enable society and commerce to begin to re-open and approximate to the pre-pandemic norm.
+Meaningful interventions are urgently required to enable society and commerce to resume and approximate to the pre-pandemic norm.

 The Breakthrough Solution